 Apart from church records and the histories attached to the memorials in the church, not much of Broad Hinton’s history is accessible until relatively recent times.
 Census returns show a population of 550 in 1801.
 During the 19th century, Broad Hinton’s population peaked at 714 in 1851 and by 1901, halved to 347.
 The lowest point in the 20th century was 304 in 1931.
 New housing developments, notably Fortunes Field and Pitchens End (built 1986-8, pitchens are ancient cobbled paths) raised the population, including Uffcott, from 391 in 1961 to 640 by 2009.
 Households in the same period more than doubled from 112 to 250.
 This growth helped secure the future of Broad Hinton Church of England Primary School, which was founded in 1743 and has some 100 pupils.

 Broad Hinton has two public houses – The Crown on the High Street and The Barbury Inn (formerly The Bell) on the A4361.
 Popularity of the local pubs led the local vicar to establish a Coffee Tavern in 1880 as teetotal competition.
 Although this thatched building survives as a High Street house, the business didn’t last long.
-Later opposition to drinking came from the Plymouth Brethren, who had a mission hall around 1900 in what is now the Post Office & Stores, and from the congregation of the Primitive Methodist Chapel, built in 1908 and which closed in the mid-1930s.
+Later opposition to drinking came from the Plymouth Brethren, who had a mission hall around 1900 in what is now a shop for horse riding equipment and other things, and from the congregation of the Primitive Methodist Chapel, built in 1908 and which closed in the mid-1930s.

 Previous Post Offices had been in the middle of the thatched Well Cottages